There is no cure for asthma, but many measures are available to help people control the condition and improve their quality of life.

 The doctor may also insert a breathing tube into the throat and provide machine-assisted ventilation if they think a person’s breathing may stop, known as respiratory arrest.

-Some people with asthma have specific requirements to reduce their risk of complications and to manage underlying conditions.
+Some people with asthma have specific requirements to reduce their risk of complications and manage underlying conditions.

 Asthma care for older adults may require adjustments to prevent interactions between asthma medication and any existing drug regimen.